J. J. Milan

-J. J. Milan (born August 11, 1984 in Reno, Nevada) is a former American football defensive end.
+J. J. Milan (born August 11, 1984) is an American former football defensive end.
 He was signed by the Oakland Raiders as an undrafted free agent in 2007.
 He played college football at Nevada.

-Milan has also been a member of the Indianapolis Colts and Chicago Bears.
+Milan was also a member of the Indianapolis Colts and Chicago Bears.

 Early years

 Milan played high school football for Earl Wooster High School in Reno.

 Professional career

 Oakland Raiders

 He signed with the Oakland Raiders of the National Football League in 2007 but was waived on August 3, 2007.

 Indianapolis Colts

 On August 7, 2007, Milan was claimed off waivers by the Indianapolis Colts.
 He failed to report to the team and was placed on the reserve/did not report list two days later, where he would spend the entire 2007 season.
 He was reinstated to the team's active roster on April 14, 2008.
 On June 6, 2008, Milan was waived/injured by the team, cleared waivers, and was placed on injured reserve on June 11, 2008.